volcengine/APMInsight_iOS/README.md

 APMInsight_iOS is available under the MIT license.
 See the [LICENSE](https://github.com/volcengine/APMInsight_iOS/blob/master/LICENSE) for more info.

 ## Change Log
+### 3.0.4 (※Recommended※)
+* feature : support fetching configuration for userID

-### 3.0.3 (※Recommended※)
+### 3.0.3
-* bugfix : custom dimension for PV logs
+* feature : custom dimension for PV logs
-* bugfix : optimize the trigger timing of some requests
+* optimization : optimize the trigger timing of some requests

 ### 3.0.2
 * bugfix : fix some stability issues